slimlime/exploratory/README.md

 ...
 $F7 "s"   $F8 "?"   $F9 "?"   $FA "a"   $FB "?"   $FC "?"   $FD "?"   $FE "l"

+~~~~

 Tunstall gets the best results for maximum word size of three, no surprise really because it is the forerunner to LZW.
 LZ as in Lempel-Ziv.
+As I said, those guys had it all figured out (along with Welch in this instance).
 And so Tunsstall is the winner as it is so simple.

-~~~~